jhauberg/comply/README.md

 In a way, this decision ties-in with the lack of pre-processing, as, in most cases, it would require pre-processed source in the first place to build a fully-formed AST of a C-file (see [pycparser](https://github.com/eliben/pycparser)).

+### Is the `comply` style configurable?

+No. This is intentional.

+This project is all about defining a single ubiquitous style; it should not differ across compliant codebases.

+> An exception to this, is that you can exclude, or include, certain rules using the `--except` or `--check` arguments.
+These options contradict the philosophy of the project, but are made available for debugging purposes.

+### Why use `comply` when we have [`clang-tidy`](http://clang.llvm.org/extra/clang-tidy/)?

+Because it provides a stricter set of rules going beyond just formatting.

+However, objectively, `clang-tidy` is without question the more mature and seasoned choice for general linting purposes.
+It is also a much larger beast, and can be daunting at a glance.

+At the very least, `comply` is easy to get going with, so why not give it a try?

 ## License